Menu

 Last Updated July 2, 2024

-Recovery by the Allied Forces and War Damage Recovery
+Requisition by Allied Forces and Delayed War Damage Recovery

 An urban area surrounded by fierce fire.
-The Yokohama Air Raid has caused severe damage of 3,650 dead and over 300,000 affected people.
+The Great Yokohama Air Raid caused severe damage to 3,650 people dead and more than 300,000 people affected.

-In 1945, the Allied Forces stationed after World War II, requisitioned the center of Yokohama City and port facilities.
-The requisition escaped the war and ranging from slightly remaining urban houses, offices, theaters and department stores in urban areas to public facilities such as government offices, schools, and parks, and the city's urban functions were almost paralyzed.
-In addition to the center, facilities of the former military were requisitioned on a large scale.
+In 1945, the Allied forces stationed after World War II requisitioned a wide range of central Yokohama and port facilities.
+Requisition survived the war and extended from slightly remaining urban houses, offices, theaters, and department stores to public facilities such as government offices, schools, and parks, and the city's urban functions almost paralyzed.
+In addition to the center, former military facilities were requisitioned on a large scale.

-The 8th Army of the United States started landing from Osanbashi.
+The eighth army of the United States started landing from Osanbashi.

-As a result, the head offices of trading companies, financial institutions and corporations that supported the Yokohama economy before the war were forced to relocate to Tokyo and other regions.
-Along with the requisition of port facilities such as Osanbashi, Yokohama lost its economic base which should be the driving force for reconstruction.
+As a result, the head offices of trading companies, financial institutions and companies that supported the pre-war Yokohama economy were forced to relocate to Tokyo and other regions, and along with the requisition of port facilities such as Osanbashi, Yokohama lost its economic base, which should serve as a driving force for reconstruction.

-Yokohama Customs had a temporary headquarters for the Allied Forces, and later the United States Army Command.
-(Around 1945)
+The Yokohama Customs had a temporary command of the Allied Army, and later the U.S. 8th Army Command was set up. (around 1945)

-The requisition facilities and areas at that time were constantly fluctuated due to the influence of occupation policies, but the Korean War that broke out in June 1950 increased demand for military facilities in Japan and further delayed the requisition.
+At that time, requisition facilities and areas were constantly changing due to the influence of the occupation policy, but the Korean War that broke out in June 1950 increased demand for military facilities in Japan and further delayed the release of requisition.

-August 30 ...
-Arrived at Atsugi Airfield, MacArthur, and stationed in Yokohama
+August 30: Arrived at Atsugi Airfield, MacArthur, stationed in Yokohama

-September 2: Signing of surrender document (off Honmoku), United States 8th Army landed in Yokohama
+September 2: Signing of the surrender document (off Honmoku), the 8th United States Army landed in Yokohama

 October 24: Establishment of the United Nations